DevExpress-Examples/blazor-dxgrid-customize-exported-document/README.md

 <!-- default badges end -->
 # Grid for Blazor - Customize Export Settings

-This example demonstrates how to export the [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) data to an XLSX file and customize the export result.
+This example demonstrates how to export [DevExpress Blazor Grid](https://docs.devexpress.com/Blazor/403143/grid) data to an XLSX file and customize the export result.

 ![Export Grid Data](export-grid-data.gif)

 ## Overview

 Set a column's [ExportEnabled](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.ExportEnabled) property to `false` to prevent the Grid from exporting this column.
-To export grid data to an XLSX file, call the Grid's [ExportToXlsxAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ExportToXlsxAsync(System.String-DevExpress.Blazor.GridXlExportOptions)) method.
+To export data to an XLSX file, call the Grid's [ExportToXlsxAsync](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ExportToXlsxAsync(System.String-DevExpress.Blazor.GridXlExportOptions)) method.
 The method accepts a [GridXlExportOptions](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridXlExportOptions) object as a parameter.
 Specify the parameter's properties to set up export settings.

-The example code sets the following `GridXlExportOptions` properties:
+The code example sets the following `GridXlExportOptions` properties:

 **[CustomizeCell](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridExportOptions.CustomizeCell)**
 Allows you to customize a cell in the result document based on custom conditions.